FormidableLabs/victory-sunburst/README.md

 #### padding

 The `padding` prop specifies the amount of padding in pixels between the edge of the legend and any rendered child components.
 This prop can be given as a number or as an object with padding specified for `top`, `bottom`, `left` and `right`.
-As with [width and height], the absolute padding will depend on whether the component is rendered in a responsive container.
+As with `width` and `height`, the absolute padding will depend on whether the component is rendered in a responsive container.
 When a component is nested within `VictorySunburst`, setting `padding` on the child component will have no effect.

-*examples:* `padding={{ top: 20, bottom: 60 }}` or `padding={40}`
+*examples:* `padding={{ top: 20, bottom: 60 }}`, `padding={40}`

 #### sharedEvents